Is Delta-8-THC Legal in Arkansas? Laws, Restrictions & Where to Buy (2025)

 Key Takeaways

-• Arkansas has legalized hemp and CBD in the state, but state legislation placed limitations on tetrahydrocannabinols other than Delta-9-THC in quantities less than 0.3%.
+• Arkansas has legalized hemp and CBD in the state, but is pushing towards making Delta-8 illegal.

 • In legal areas, many people buy Delta-8 products made from hemp online.